WozzyA/Python-Wi-Fi-Positioning-System/README.md

 *   **Installation on GNU/Linux and OpenBSD ($: user, #: root):**

-    On GNU/Linux, the script use the `iw` command to gain access to the Wi-Fi peripheral.
+    On GNU/Linux, the script uses the `iw` command to gain access to the Wi-Fi peripheral.
-    On OpenBSD, it use the `ifconfig` command to gain access to the Wi-Fi peripheral.
+    On OpenBSD, it uses the `ifconfig` command to gain access to the Wi-Fi peripheral.
-    On Ubuntu distribution, it require the installation of the following dependencies:
+    On Ubuntu distribution, it requires the installation of the following dependencies:

         # apt-get install iw

-    On Gentoo distribution, it require the installation of the following dependencies:
+    On Gentoo distribution, it requires the installation of the following dependencies:

         # emerge -av net-wireless/iw